From the Blog

 The first year of my side project: Code Line Daily

-It has been a year since I launched my side project: Code Line Daily.
-In this post, I wanted to reintroduce the project to the community and talk about the challenges along the way.
+A year since launching my side project Code Line Daily, I wanted to reintroduce the project and discuss challenges faced.

 The third year of my freelancing career has been successful thanks to honest and open communication, quality time management and support from my family.

-If you are a beginner, where would you begin these days?
-I got some ideas about how to start and where to begin, especially if you are interested in the frontend user interface development.
+If you are a beginner, here are ideas about how to start learning web development, especially if you are into UI development.

 Let me tell you a story about Silvestar, a fellow who learned how to code, took some chances during his career and become a solid, confident web developer.